 These allotments are owned by Stone Town Council.
-They are valued by the local community for the benefits thev bring such as exercise, healthy lifestyle, home grown produce, and social interaction with likeminded people.
-They are essential also habitats for and wildlife therefore should be retained contains rented allotments, on the periphery of Stone.
-It clearly and demonstrably serves the local community from the surrounding neighbourhood.
-The proposed LGS is demonstrably special and has local significance in that it provides a valued community function for people within the surrounding neighbourhood, has recreational value and by its nature, provides a haven for wildlife.
+They are valued by the local community for the benefits they bring such as exercise, healthy lifestyle, home grown produce, and social interaction with likeminded people.
+They are also essential habitats for wildlife and therefore should be retained.